sudo-jordan/Black-T-Shirt-Forensics-Challenge/readme.md

       - **IPv4:** 192.168.0.8

 ## Network Analysis:
-- Wireshark was used for the analysis
+- Wireshark and NetworkMiner were used for the analysis
 - FTP connection between Windows machine & Linux server discovered
 - Credentials for FTP server found in plaintext:
   - **webmaster:password**